 - Compromised insiders - Users who have been successfully targeted by social engineering or malware to steal their login credentials and/or take control of their devices.

-Below are common business scenarios that make organizations more vulnerable to insider threats.
+Below are common business scenarios that make organisations more vulnerable to insider threats.
 These examples often result in higher risks of data loss from insiders:

 Remote Employees, Contractors and Third-Party Vendors

-Though remote work opportunities have enabled organizations to consider expanding their talent pool for greater hiring opportunities, it doesn’t come without risk.
-Until now, organizations have primarily relied on perimeter-based security solutions to keep sensitive data secure within the organization’s four walls.
+Though remote work opportunities have enabled organisations to consider expanding their talent pool for greater hiring opportunities, it doesn’t come without risk.
+Until now, organisations have primarily relied on perimeter-based security solutions to keep sensitive data secure within the organisation’s four walls.
 But today’s world doesn’t operate in a traditional office environment.

-The introduction of more collaboration tools and leaning on those tools to share sensitive assets in order to get work done, heightens the risk of both careless mistakes and malicious behavior.
+The introduction of more collaboration tools and leaning on those tools to share sensitive assets in order to get work done, heightens the risk of both careless mistakes and malicious behaviour.

-Organizations should monitor for signs of potentially risky behavior, including installing unauthorized software (also known as shadow IT), sharing files with unauthorized users, and logging on from different endpoints.
+Organisations should monitor for signs of potentially risky behaviour, including installing unauthorised software (also known as shadow IT), sharing files with unauthorised users, and logging on from different endpoints.
 This is particularly important to monitor, especially in the case of contractors and partners whose privileges should be limited to the minimum amount of access needed to do their jobs and turned off once they no longer need it.